And Now For the Fine Print . . .

 North Carolina Board of Governors for the University of North Carolina:

-Students need to first exhaust A&M-Commerce’s grievance procedure.
+Students need to first exhaust East Texas A&M’s grievance procedure.
 If no

 resolution the student may file a complaint with: